minvws/nl-covid19-coronacheck-website/_questions-scanner/en/3-hoe-werkt-het-scannen-met-de-coronacheck-scanner.md

 ---
 index: 3
 set: 1
-title: How does the CoronaCheck Scanner work?
+title: How does CoronaCheck Scanner work?
 ---
 ## 1. Keep distance